couchbase/kv_engine/docs/BinaryProtocol.md

 ## Commands

 ### Introduction
-All communication is initiated by a request from the client, and the server will respond to each request with zero or multiple packets for each request.
-If the status code of a response packet is non-nil, the body of the packet will contain a textual error message.
-If the status code is nil, the command opcode will define the layout of the body of the message.
+The communication is initially initiated by a request being sent from the client to the server, and the server will respond to the request with zero or multiple packets for each request.
+The client is always the initiator of communication unless it enables the [`duplex`](#0x1f-helo) feature.
+When (explicitly) enabled by the client, the server may also send requests to the client and expect a response being returned.

+The command opcode defines the layout of the body of the message.

+The current protocol dictates that the server won't start processing the next command until the current command is completely processed (due to the lack of barriers or any other primitives to enforce execution order).
+The protocol defines some "quiet commands" which won't send responses in certain cases (success for mutations, not found for gets etc).
+The client would know that such commands was executed when it encounters the _response_ for the next _command_ requested issued by the client.

 #### Example
 The following figure illustrates the packet layout for a packet with an error